 Physical and mental health and safety from hazards such as fire, crime, and traffic.

-Decrease the percentage of population with chronic illness
+- Decreasing the population with chronic illnesses

 Safety and security is a basic need and an important determinant of quality of life.
 Perceived and actual sense of security is important for individuals to function and for communities to be healthy.
 Pedestrians, cyclists and transit users are more likely to use cars if they don’t feel safe.

-Good.
 Whitehorse has abundant recreation programs and outdoor recreation opportunities.
 There is a framework of paths separated from roads, which are undergoing incremental improvement.
 Quality fire protection services are in place.